 Based on our assessment, the majority of our wireless revenues are recorded on a gross basis.
 We have primary responsibility for fulfillment and acceptability of the wireless services.
 The content and nature of the wireless services are designed and developed by us (either independently or with third parties) and originate from our websites, our links located on third parties' websites, or one of our dedicated phone numbers.
 The mobile network operators that we contract with to deliver these services to the end customers are not involved in the design or development of the services that are provided by us.
 The end customer purchases the wireless content, community access or value added services, such as news, weather forecast, chatting, entertainment information, ring tone and logo downloads that Sohu provides.
 The end customer receives identical services from us regardless of which mobile network operator is used to deliver the message.
-In addition, we provide customer services to the end customers directly and we could be requested by the mobile network operators to assume the credit risk if the operators are not able to collect fees from the end customers.
+In addition, we provide customer services to the end customers.
 Sohu has determined that in addition to the indicators of gross reporting, there are also certain indicators of net reporting, including the fact that the mobile network operators set maximum prices that Sohu can charge and that the mobile network operators also have the right to set requirements and procedures associated with using their platform.
 However, Sohu has determined that the gross revenue reporting indicators are stronger, because Sohu is the primary obligor, adds value to the products, has inventory risk related to content and products, and has reasonable pricing latitude.